Creamy Baked Mac and Cheese

 Testing note: Whisking the roux constantly prevented any lumps and yielded a silky smooth sauce each time.

-Testing note: Leftovers stored in the freezer retained creaminess after thawing when reheated at 325°F. Keyword baked mac and cheese, Comfort Food, Creamy Baked Mac and Cheese, family favorite, mac and cheese
+Keyword baked mac and cheese, Comfort Food, Creamy Baked Mac and Cheese, family favorite, mac and cheese